AuroraMuphin/cinemaCollegeProject/README.md

 # cinema
- A small project for college about reserving a sit on a cinema's room. (it's in PT-BR)
+ A small project for college about reserving a sit on a cinema's room. (it's in PT-BR).